-Mike Maxse, Interim LT Manager
+Mike Maxse, Learning Technologies Manager

 About Mike: Mike has spent his entire career in education.
 Starting as a PreK – 8th grade computer teacher, Mike then worked as a school district tech coordinator before transitioning into higher education.
 Prior to COD, Mike worked for nearly 13 years at Erikson Institute where he began in the IT department and worked the last 10 years leading the Distance Learning department in Instructional Design, administering Blackboard, and assisting faculty in converting their courses for online graduate degree and continuing education programs.
 When not working, you can find Mike and his wife wrangling their two kids.